secwexen/security-playbooks/README.md

 ### Supported Operating Systems

-- Linux (primary, production & deployment recommended)
+- Linux — Recommended for development, testing, automation, and deployment
-- Windows (WSL2)
+- Windows — Supported for development and testing with Visual Studio Code and WSL2
-- macOS (native development supported)
+- macOS — Supported for local development and testing

 ### Requirements

+- Python 3.11
-- Python 3.11+
+- pip for Python dependency installation
-- Make (for automation)
+- Make for repository automation and common development tasks
+- Git for repository management
+- PyYAML for YAML configuration and metadata processing
-- YAML / JSON configuration support
+- JSON support for schemas, datasets, reports, and machine-readable security data
+- Sigma rule support
+- YARA rule support
-- Sigma, YARA, Suricata rule formats
+- Suricata rule support
+- pytest for automated testing and validation

 ## Quick Start